Knhwong/189lFinal/GameBasicInformation.md

 ## User Interface

 The user interface is very minamilistic, fitting with the arcadey nature of the game.
-There is a just a basic menu along with a health bar.
+I designed a main menu, pause menu and player health bar/ shield bar.
+And I considered the users'need to restart the level or leave the game during the gameplay.
+The overall design is retro, arcade-like.

 ## Movement/Physics